cesarcaldeira-underscore/cesarcaldeira-underscore.github.io/content/archives/_index.md

 {{< cards >}}
   {{< card icon="newspaper" title="Launching 'Underscore_'" subtitle="My place on the web to share projects and passions." image="/images/patreon-cover.jpg" link="2024/launch/">}}
+  {{< card icon="newspaper" title="The crazy politics of the original 'Modern Warfare' trilogy" subtitle="Terrorism, Russian troops in DC, arms traffickers, and rogue American generals.
+How the original 'Modern Warfare' played on the trends of its time, and a commentary on the crazy events of its narrative from a political lens." image="https://upload.wikimedia.org/wikipedia/commons/6/6e/Pros_Vs_G.I._Joes_DVIDS207949.jpg" link="2024/0215-politics-of-modern-warfare-trilogy/">}}
 {{< /cards >}}

 ## Collections